-Cases of Covid Omicron sub-variant ‘increasing in many countries,’ warns WHO
+Cases of Covid Omicron sub-variant increasing in many countries, warns WHO

-Covid: Cases of Omicron sub-variant ‘increasing in many countries,’ warns WHO
+Covid: Cases of Omicron sub-variant increasing in many countries, warns WHO

 Despite ‘more transmissible’ strain, scientists do not appear concerned it will trigger another wave

-Cases of a sub-variant of coronavirus first discovered at the end of last year are spreading fast around the world, the World Health Organisation has warned.
+Cases of a sub-variant of coronavirus first discovered at the end of last year are spreading fast around the globe, the World Health Organisation has warned.

 BA.2 – which the UK Health Security Agency (UKHSA) has marked as a “variant under investigation” – is a sub-lineage of the Omicron strain, BA.1, with early data suggesting it may be both more transmissible and better able to evade vaccines than previous Covid variants.

-In an updated post to its website this week, the WHO said BA.2, “which differs from BA.1 in some of the mutations, including in the spike protein, is increasing in many countries”.
+The WHO said this week that BA.2, “which differs from BA.1 in some of the mutations, including in the spike protein, is increasing in many countries”.

-The agency added: “Investigations into the characteristics of BA.2, including immune escape properties and virulence, should be prioritised independently (and comparatively) to BA.1.”
+The agency added: “Investigations into the characteristics of BA.2, including immune escape properties and virulence, should be prioritised independently and comparatively to BA.1.”

 BA.2 has not yet caused enough concern to be classified as a “variant of concern” – as both Omicron and Delta were – but because it is spreading in so many countries, the WHO has asked officials to monitor it closely.